 After we put this table through the one-hot-encoding process, it ends up looking like this:

-When you are creating continuous labels for your categorical variables, be sure that the values genuinely corresponded to the significance of the category in question.
+When you are creating continuous labels for your categorical variables, be sure that the values genuinely correspond to the significance of the category in question.
 If you have ordinal variables and the range of values you're given, don't keep the rank in mind, the relationships between the categories will be lost and your classifier will be adversely affected.

 Machine Learning Pipeline